-p 1-18 (entire document; available only in Catalan, no English version); This is for ICL Iberia Iberpotash (Suria mine); Verified 1.0% of total ICL Scope 1 emissions (can only put an integer in the proportion cell below).
+p 1-17 (entire document; available only in Catalan, no English version); This is for ICL Iberia Iberpotash (Suria mine); Verified 0.8% of total ICL Scope 1 emissions (can only put an integer in the proportion cell below).
+Overall, for the three sites undergoing verification of Scope 1 emissions as part of the EU-ETS, 1.4% of the total global ICL Scope 1 emissions have been verified.